abrarhaque98/Team_5/README.md

 ![](https://github.com/abrarhaque98/Team_5/blob/George/Images/Final%20Dataset.png)

-- We will upload the final dataset to the Cloud database(AWS), then we will upload it to a Jupyter notebook which has the machine learning model
+- We will upload the final dataset to the Cloud database(AWS), then we will upload it to a Jupyter notebook which has the machine learning model.